 Here's an example of things to look for in a kitchen:

-If you're considering a home modification, sometimes it makes sense to get assessment and planning help from a specialist.
+If you're considering a home modification for the elderly, sometimes it makes sense to get assessment and planning help from a specialist.

 Occupational therapists.
 Many occupational therapists work with the elderly.
 They are good resources for evaluating seniors' homes for hazards and for identifying ways to make the home more user-friendly.
 If the senior has a particular physical limitation -- such as failing eyesight or cerebral palsy -- consider contacting an occupational therapist that specializes in that particular condition.

 Certified aging-in-place specialists (CAPS).
 The certified aging-in-place program was developed by the National Association of Home Builders along with the AARP.
 Certified aging-in-place specialists (CAPS) have been trained to anticipate and meet the needs of seniors.
 They learn strategies and techniques for identifying barriers in a home, planning, and sometimes performing home modifications so seniors can live in their homes longer as they age.
-You can find CAPS in your area by visiting the AARP's website at www.aarp.org (click "Family," then "Housing & Mobility," and look for the CAPS Locator in the Resource section.)
+You can find CAPS in your area by visiting the National Association of Home Builders at www.nahb.org.

 1 | 2